ncabrera10/VRPTW/README.md

 This code contains all the source code for executing a branch-price-and-cut algorithm for the Vehicle Routing Problem with Time Windows.

-The pricing problem is solved by the Pulse Algorithm.
+The pricing problem is solved by either the Pulse Algorithm, a labeling algorithm or a tabu search.
 To speed-up the algorithm, the pulse is solved heuristically in the first CG iterations by setting a limit on the number of paths that can be generated at a given iteration.

 We also show how the subset row inequalities can be handled by the pulse algorithm.